 - Reimburse the state only for benefits paid to former employees

 Unfortunately, many nonprofits don’t realize they have the second option.
-Surely, it’s smart to weigh the pros and cons of both.
+Let’s weigh the pros and cons of both.

-You know the tax rate for the coming year and can project the annual cost based on your taxable payroll.
-If claims add up to more than your taxes, the state unemployment department will still cover them, though you can probably expect a tax hike in subsequent years.
+You know the state unemployment insurance (SUI) tax rate for the coming year and can project the annual cost based on your taxable payroll.
+If claims add up to more than your taxes, the state will still cover them, though you can probably expect a tax hike in subsequent years.

-During years of unusually high unemployment, paying state taxes provides good security for nonprofits that suffer funding cuts and decreased donations.
+During years of unusually high unemployment, paying SUI taxes provides good security for nonprofits that suffer funding cuts and decreased donations.

-Although unemployment has stabilized, unemployment tax rates still remain high in many states as they rebuild their depleted state unemployment insurance pools.
+Due to the COVID-19 pandemic, SUI tax rates are on the rise in many states as they rebuild their depleted state unemployment insurance pools.
 This means a nonprofit is probably paying more in taxes than the state is paying for its claims.
 Nationally, nonprofits typically pay $2 in taxes for every $1 in claims.

 Section 3309 of the Federal Unemployment Tax Act enables 501(c)(3) organizations to opt out of the tax system and reimburse the state only for unemployment claims the state has paid to a nonprofit’s former employees.
 Since the national average for nonprofits is more than twice the amount in taxes for every dollar paid in claims, most 501(c)(3)s save money by becoming reimbursing employers.